mirsaeedi/Mailzory/README.md

-# Mailzor
+# Mailzory
-Mailzor helps you to send emails which are based on Razor templates.
-Mailzor is dependent on RazorEngine project for compiling your Razor templates and that means you are limited to the power of RazorEngine for template processing.
+Mailzory helps you to send emails which are based on Razor templates.
+Mailzory is dependent on RazorEngine project for compiling your Razor templates and that means you are limited to the power of RazorEngine for template processing.

 ## Install (Nuget)